-Global education has been called a “linchpin of progress” in the fight against poverty.
-A lack of education has a disastrous effect for that individual and their future earning potential.
-It also impacts their communities and countries.
+Education can help to end poverty.
+It has been called a “linchpin of progress” to this end.
+Conversely, a lack of education has a disastrous effect for individuals, as well as their communities and countries.

 This is why a universal primary education is one of the UN’s Sustainable Development Goals for the year 2030.
 Many of the poorest countries in the world are also those that have the poorest education rates.
 According to UNESCO, if all students in low-income countries just had basic reading skills (nothing else), an estimated 171 million people could escape extreme poverty.